DA0007: Avoid using exceptions for control flow

 A high rate of .NET Framework exception handlers were called in the profiling data.
 Consider using other control flow logic to reduce the number of exceptions that are thrown.

-For example, if you were to find that your application was handling frequent DivideByZeroException exceptions, adding logic to your program to check for denominators with zero values will improve the performance of the application.
+For example, if you were to find that your application was handling frequent DivideByZeroException exceptions, adding logic to your program to check for denominators with zero values improves the performance of the application.